Money

 Poverty causes millions of death every year.
 There is yet to find an effective solution to this devastating problem.
 Many economists deal with the problem by asking if developing counties need more or less outside help to grow.

-On side argue more development aid helps those countries get on track.
+One side argues, more development aid helps those countries get on track.
 While it might be possible if the rich would spend over $195 billion per year for development aid in 10-20 years, poverty would be removed.

 But the other side thinks that negative consequences and ineffectiveness of interventions and it is better to leave developing countries alone.